 Pre-Recorded CLE Courses

 Pre-recorded CLE courses are available for purchase.
 You may place an order via the website OR by using our PDF order form.
-Programs and printed materials are mailed in hard copy (course is on CD or DVD, materials are usually printed but may be emailed on request).
+Programs and printed materials are sent on a disc.
 Stay tuned for on-demand CLE soon!

 Please note that transitional attorneys (within first two years of bar admission) may not receive MCLE credit from pre-recorded courses (exceptions may be made in some instances; click here for full guidelines).